MoonInTheRiver/NeuralSVB/README.md

 <p align="center">:construction: :pick: :hammer_and_wrench: :construction_worker:</p>

 This repository is the official PyTorch implementation of our ACL-2022 [paper](https://arxiv.org/abs/2202.13277).
-Now, we release the codes for `SADTW` algorithm in our paper.
-The current expected release time of the full version codes and data is at the ACL-2022 conference (before June.
-2022).
-Please star us and stay tuned!
+Now, we release the codes for `SADTW` algorithm and dataset (PopBuTFy) in our paper.
+Please wait for other codes and pre-trained models.

 ```
 |--modules